 Aside from flowers, the park surrounding Washington’s tallest mountain has much more to see and do.
 There are miles of world-class hiking trails and some of the state’s most dramatic waterfalls.
 Drive up to Sunrise, the highest point in the park, for sweeping mountain views, or take a trail in the gorgeous Paradise area.

 Where to stay: Hoh Rainforest Campground

 A variety of enchanting landscapes make up Olympic National Park.
-Rainforest, rugged coastline, mountains and ancient forest are just a few of the many features that make this park world-renowned.
+Rainforest, rugged coastline, mountains, and old-growth forest are just a few of the many features that make this park world-renowned.

-In just one day, you can drive from a rainforest to a beach with driftwood and sea stacks topped with trees.
+In just one day, you can drive from the mountains through the forest, rainforest, and out to the Pacific Coast.
 Check out our guide here on some of the top places to visit while you’re in the area.